Shareef-shaik/Medium-Popular-Articles-Analysis/README.md

 All dependencies can be installed using [pip](https://pip.pypa.io/en/stable/)

 ## Analysis Overview:
-I wrote a [blog](https://medium.com/@shareefshaik1375/) covering all the findings of this analysis in detail,I recommend you to refer it for more clear understanding.
+I wrote a [blog](https://medium.com/@shareefshaik1375/) covering all the findings of this analysis in detail, I recommend you to refer it for more clear understanding.

 ![Screenshot](images/theme.png)